elixir-mint/mint_web_socket/README.md

 ## Development workflow

+Contributions are very welcome!

-Interested in developing `Mint.WebSocket`?
+If you're Interested in developing `Mint.WebSocket`, you'll need docker-compose to run the fuzzing test suite.
 The `docker-compose.yml` sets up an Elixir container, a simple websocket echo server, and the Autobahn|Testsuite fuzzing server.

 ```
 (host)$ docker-compose up -d